doronbehar/pistol/README.md

 `/var/src/.*/README.md`.

-On every line, whether you used `fpath` or not, the next arguments are the command's arguments, where `%s` is substituted by `pistol` to the file at question.
+On every line, whether you used `fpath` or not, the next arguments are the command's arguments, where `%pistol-filename%` is substituted by `pistol` to the file at question.
 You'll see more examples in the following sections.

 Both regular expressions (for file paths and for mime types) are interpreted by the [built-in library's `regexp.match`](https://golang.org/pkg/regexp/#Match).